Welsh Bicknor

-Welsh Bicknor (Llangystennin Garth Brenni) is an area in the far south of the English county of Herefordshire.
-Despite its name, it is not now in Wales, but it was historically a detached parish (exclave) of the county of Monmouthshire.
+Welsh Bicknor (Llangystennin Garth Brenni) is an area in the far south of the county of Herefordshire, England.
 It lies within a loop of the River Wye and covers 8502 acre.

+The area was historically a detached parish (exclave) of the Welsh county of Monmouthshire.
+In 1844, it was transferred to the English county of Herefordshire.
+It is adjacent to English Bicknor and Lydbrook, which are part of Gloucestershire.